Improved partial regularity for manifold-constrained minimisers of subquadratic energies: Partial regularity of minimising -harmonic maps with values in quotients of spheres

 \begin{remark} Lemma~\ref{lemma:MTM} fails for non-minimising critical points of~\eqref{energy}.
 Consider, for instance, the map $v\colon B^2\to\SS^2$ given by $v(x) := (x_1/\abs{x}, \, x_2/\abs{x}, \, 0)$ for $x = (x_1, \, x_2)\in B^2$.
 A computation shows that $v$ belongs to $W^{1,p}(B^2, \, \SS^2)$ and is a stationary $p$-harmonic map, i.e. it satisfies the conditions

 corresponding to criticality for~\eqref{energy} with respect to outer and inner variations respectively, in case~$\phi(t) = t^p/p$.
 (Einstein's summation convention is assumed.)
-Moreover, if the denote by~$\pi$ the universal covering map~$\SS^2\to\PR$, then the map $\pi\circ v$ is a $\PR$-valued stationary $p$-harmonic map (because $\pi$ is a local isometry), and $\pi\circ v$ has an \emph{orientable} singularity of codimension two at the origin. \end{remark}
+Moreover, if the denote by~$\pi$ the universal covering map~$\SS^2\to\PR$, then the map $\pi\circ v$ is a $\PR$-valued stationary $p$-harmonic map (because $\pi$ is a local isometry), and $\pi\circ v$ has an \emph{orientable} singularity of codimension two on the~$z$-axis. \end{remark}

 \begin{proof}[Proof of Proposition~\ref{prop:S2}] The proof of this result follows by classical arguments, e.g. the ones in~\cite[Theorem~IV]{SchoenUhlenbeck} (for~$\phi(t) = t^2$) or \cite[Theorem~4.5]{HardtLin} (in case~$\phi(t) = t^p$).
 We only sketch here the main steps in the proof and indicate how the arguments need be to adapted.